DavidNaumann/IEEE-WP-Theme/readme.txt

 * Made the sponsors module centered instead of left-aligned
 * Fixed logic issues in sponsors module to handle null response from json_decode
 * Made it prettier :)

+= 1.2.6
+* Fixed display issues when turning off display header and tagline
+* Fixed styling issues with cards
+* Added the actual Sponsor_Custom_Control.php so it should function properly now!